Publishing in SIGDOC Proceedings

 If you decide you would like to submit your work for review in the proceedings, please follow the workflow below.
 Microsoft Word is required for the publication process.
 Note: This is a new workflow established by ACM to start in 2020.
 LaTeX will no longer be supported by the Program Committee.

 Write your paper using the Submission Template (.docx).
 It is imperative that authors follow the embedded instructions in the sample text itself to apply the paragraph styles to the various text elements.
 It is also imperative that authors use the ACM Computing Classification System (CCS) to select their relevant terms.
 The text is in single-column format at this stage and no additional formatting is required at this point.
+Additionally, ACM has endeavored to provide an environment to all who wish to participate.
+To this end, we encourage all authors to add meaningful alt-text to all figures and tables in your article.
+With the alt-text added, you will ensure that qualified, but visually impaired reviewers will be able to provide a critical review of your paper.
 Note: For easier use, change “List: All styles” to “List: In current document” in the dropdown menu at the bottom of the style pane.
 This enables the author to only see and use the styles used by ACM.

 Submit your paper for review to the Program Committee by emailing the Word document to firstname.lastname@example.org by the submission deadline.
 The Program Committee will confirm receipt of the submission and then send the manuscript out for review.
 Note: The Program Committee reserves the right to reject outright any submission that does not attempt to follow the formatting guidelines embedded within the Submission Template.